-- 2.20 To exercise the Council's functions in relation to environmental matters including the formulation of the Council's policies for referral to Full Council where appropriate and their co-ordination and implementation.
+- (a) To exercise the Council's functions in relation to environmental matters including the formulation of the Council's policies for referral to Council where appropriate and their co-ordination and implementation.
 Such functions include (but are not limited to) the following except to the extent that they are non-executive functions:

-- (a) town planning
+- (i) town planning

-- (b) environmental health
+- (ii) environmental health

-- (c) highway engineering
+- (iii) highway engineering

-- (d) public health
+- (iv) public health

-- (e) building control
+- (v) building control

-- (f) consumer protection and licensing
+- (vi) consumer protection and licensing

-- (g) traffic management and parking control
+- (vii) traffic management and parking control

-- (h) transport planning
+- (viii) transport planning

-- (i) waste and energy management
+- (ix) waste and energy management

-- (j) cemeteries
+- (x) cemeteries

-- (k) managing the transport fleet.
+- (xi) managing the transport fleet.

-- 2.21 To encourage and promote the environmentally sustainable development and regeneration of the Borough and the health of the population through its planning, transport, economic planning, waste and energy management and environmental health policies and programmes.
+- (b) To encourage and promote the environmentally sustainable development and regeneration of the borough and the health of the population through

-- 2.22 To consider proposed planning guidance for the Borough and the development of the Local Plan